Frank-Wolfe Algorithms for (L0, L1)-smooth functions: -FW Algorithm

 \section{$(L_0,L_1)$-FW Algorithm}

-The $(L_0,L_1)$-Frank-Wolfe (FW) algorithm is presented in Listing~\ref{alg:fw_l0l1}.
+The $(L_0,L_1)$-Frank–Wolfe (FW) algorithm is presented in Algorithm~\ref{alg:fw_l0l1}.

-In the following sections, we derive linear convergence estimates for Algorithm~\ref{alg:fw_l0l1} under different assumptions.
-Before doing so, we first establish a descent lemma, which is a standard preliminary result in the analysis of first-order methods.
-In our case, we formulate it for the class of $(L_0,L_1)$-smooth objective functions.
+In the following sections, we derive convergence estimates for Algorithm~\ref{alg:fw_l0l1} under different assumptions.
+Before doing so, we first establish a descent lemma, formulated for the class of $(L_0,L_1)$-smooth objective functions.

-\begin{lemma}[Descent lemma] Suppose that $f$ is a convex function satisfying the $(L_0,L_1)$-smoothness condition (Definition~\ref{def:l0_l1}).
-Then, for Algorithm~\ref{alg:fw_l0l1} and for every iteration $k \geq 1$, the following inequality holds:
+\begin{lemma}[Descent Lemma] Let $f$ be a convex function satisfying the $(L_{0},L_{1})$-smoothness condition (Definition~\ref{def:l0_l1}).
+Then, for Algorithm~\ref{alg:fw_l0l1} and every iteration $k \ge 1$, the following inequality holds:

-where $D = \max_{x,y \in Q} \| x - y\|$ and $d_k = s_k - x_k$ with $s_k \in \mathrm{LMO}(\nabla f(x_k))$. \end{lemma}
+where $D = \max_{x,y \in Q}\|x-y\|$ and $d_{k}=s_{k}-x_{k}$ with $s_{k}\in \mathrm{LMO}(\nabla f(x_{k}))$. \end{lemma}